Chronobreak/Flixmix/README.md

 # FLIXMIX
-Craft and share movie playlists for your friends.
+Curate and share movie playlists for your friends.

 ## Installation and Setup Instructions